8 minute read

 What stories will you discover on this trip on our interior design time machine?

 I hope that they empower you to start telling your own design story.

 In our next installment of Design School Diaries we will be moving laterally to the first article on the third unit I studied in interior design school, Drafting.

-Our next history article will be an overview of the periods covered in the History of Interior Design.
+Our next history article will be an overview of the periods covered in my History of Interior Design.